Alcohol is Australia’s most widely used drug, but it can cause significant harm to people and society, especially when consumed at risky levels.

 Victoria’s liquor licensing laws

-Every state and territory has liquor licensing laws.
+Every state and territory have liquor licensing laws.
 Liquor licences regulate:

 - who supplies liquor